igabriel85/DICE-Monitoring/src/README.md

 Returns information regarding the current version of the Monitoring Platform.

-`PUT` `/v1/overlord/application`
+`PUT` `/v1/overlord/applications/{appID}`

 Registers an application with DMON and creates a unique tag for the monitored data.
+The tag is defined by _appIS_.

-**NOTE**: Schedueled for future versions!
+**NOTE**: Scheduled for future versions!

 `POST` `/v1/overlord/core`

 Deploys all monitoring core components provided they have values preset hosts.
-If not it deploys all componenets locally with default settings.
+If not it deploys all components locally with default settings.

 **NOTE**: Currently the '-l' flag of the start script _dmon-start.sh_ does the same as the later option.

 `GET` `/v1/overlord/core/status`